 In order to simplify the process of static-analysis we've focused on integrating this process with Phabricator and mach.
-A list with the default checkers that are used during automated scan can be found here.
+A list of some checkers that are used during automated scan can be found here.

-We created a TaskCluster bot that runs clang static analysis on every patch submitted to MozReview or Phabricator.
+We created a TaskCluster bot that runs clang static analysis on every patch submitted to Phabricator.
 It then quickly reports any code defects directly on the review platform, thus preventing bad patches from landing until all their defects are fixed.
 Currently, its feedback is posted in about 10 minutes after a patch series is published on the review platform.

 Mach static analysis

 It is supported on all Mozilla built platforms.
 During the first run it automatically installs all of it's dependency like clang-tidy executable in the .mozbuild folder thus making it very easy to use.
 The resources that are used are provided by toolchain artifacts clang-tidy target.

 mach static-analysis command that has the following parameters:

 check- Runs the checks using the installed helper tool from ~/.mozbuild.

 --checks, -c- Checks to enabled during the scan.
 The checks enabled here are used by default.

 --fix, -f- Try to autofix errors detected by the checkers.

 --header-filter, -h-f- Regular expression matching the names of the headers to output diagnostic from.Diagnostic from the main file of each translation unit are always displayed.

 As an example we to run static-analysis through mach on

 ./mach static-analysis check --checks="-*, google-readability-braces-around-statements" --fix dom/presentation/Presentation.cpp